Aotearoa: Origin

 The original meaning of Aotearoa is not known.
 The word can be broken up as: ao ('cloud', 'dawn', 'daytime' or 'world'), tea ('white', 'clear' or 'bright') and roa ('long').
 It can also be broken up as Aotea, the name of one of the migratory canoes that travelled to New Zealand, and roa ('long').
 The most common literal translation is 'long white cloud', commonly lengthened to 'the land of the long white cloud'.
 Alternative translations include 'long bright world' or 'land of abiding day', possibly referring to New Zealand having longer summer days in comparison to those further north in the Pacific Ocean.

 Mythology

 In some traditional stories, Aotearoa was the name of the canoe (waka) of the explorer Kupe, and he named the land after it.
-Kupe's wife Kūrāmarotini (in some versions, his daughter) was watching the horizon and called "He ao!
-He ao!" ('a cloud! a cloud!').
+Kupe's wife Kuramārōtini (in some versions, his daughter) was watching the horizon and called "He ao!
+He ao!".
 Other versions say the canoe was guided by a long white cloud in the course of the day and by a long bright cloud at night.
 On arrival, the sign of land to Kupe's crew was the long cloud hanging over it.
 The cloud caught Kupe's attention and he said "Surely is a point of land".
 Due to the cloud which greeted them, Kupe named the land Aotearoa.